Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 Ke'Bryan Hayes At The Plate

-- Hayes has gotten a hit in six of 13 games this year (46.2%), with multiple hits twice.
+- This year, Hayes has posted at least one hit in six of 13 games (46.2%), and had multiple hits twice.

-- In 13 games played this year, he has not gone deep.
+- He has not hit a long ball in his 13 games this year.

 - Hayes has had an RBI in three games this year.